CPD (Continuing Professional Development)

 • Completion of relevant units/subjects within a qualification

-Workshops: A brief intensive course emphasizing interaction and exchange of information among a (usually small) number of participants.
+Workshops: A brief intensive course emphasising interaction and exchange of information among a (usually small) number of participants.

 Reading: Reviewing relevant papers, such as in a book, magazine, newspaper, whitepaper, or notebook, or of electronic displays, such as computer displays, television or e-readers.

-• For a member identified as a mentor who meets the ACS mentor requirements
+• For a member identified as a mentor that meets the ACS mentor requirements

-• For a member identified as a mentee who meets the ACS mentee requirements
+• For a member identified as a mentee that meets the ACS mentee requirements

-Demonstrating a technical application: A method of teaching by example rather than simple explanation
+• Demonstrating a technical application: a method of teaching by example rather than by explanation.

-Discussion group: An online forum for individuals to discuss various topics amongst each other An active member of a group of people asked about their perceptions, opinions, beliefs, and attitudes towards a product, service, concept, or solution.
+• An active member of a group of people asked about their perceptions, opinions, beliefs and attitudes towards a product, service, concept, or a solution

-Presenting research: Follows a specific, coherent format for articulation of research study results either oral or written with the purpose to inform, persuade or build good will
+Presenting research: Following a specific, coherent format for articulation of research study results either oral or written with the purpose to inform, persuade or build goodwill.

 Design and/or presenting a course: